-1. The activity consists of one of the following:

-b) conversion/repurposing of existing natural gas networks to 100% hydrogen; or c) retrofit of gas transmission and distribution networks that enables the integration of hydrogen and other low-carbon gases in the network, including any gas transmission or distribution network activity that enables the increase of the blend of hydrogen or other low carbon gases in the gas system.

-2. The activity includes leak detection and repair of existing gas pipelines and other network elements to reduce methane leakage.
+- 1. The activity consists of one of the following: - a) construction or operation of new transmission and distribution networks dedicated to hydrogen or other low-carbon gases; - b) conversion/repurposing of existing natural gas networks to 100% hydrogen; or - c) retrofit of gas transmission and distribution networks that enables the integration of hydrogen and other low-carbon gases in the network, including any gas transmission or distribution network activity that enables the increase of the blend of hydrogen or other low carbon gases in the gas system. - The activity includes leak detection and repair of existing gas pipelines and other network elements to reduce methane leakage.

-Our US gas distribution businesses currently supply a limited amount of renewable and low-carbon gases, and so the majority of it is non-aligned.
+Our US gas distribution businesses currently supplies a limited amount of renewable and low-carbon gases, and so the majority of it is non-aligned.
 However, a portion of capex is related specifically to the replacement of leak-prone pipes with plastic, which is compliant with 1(c) because it is expected to integrate renewable natural gas (RNG) and hydrogen based on global research performed to date and in line with our Clean Energy Vision, and is also compliant with criterion 2 as it minimises the leakage of methane in the shorter term.
-We will continue to monitor technological progress and the laws and regulations around the future of gas in the Northeast US, and reevaluate this assessment each year.
+We will continue to monitor technological progress and the laws and regulations around the future of gas in the Northeast US, and re-evaluate this assessment each year.

-4.1 Electricity generation using solar-photovoltaic technology
+4.1 Electricity generation using solar photovoltaic technology